sarahmacacos/sarahmacacos/README.md

 I am a Computer Science student who enjoys learning how technology works from the ground up.
 I like exploring concepts with curiosity, practicing consistently, and improving through real examples and small projects.

-I am currently focused on strengthening my foundations and growing step by step as a developer.
+I am currently focused on strengthening my foundations and growing as a developer.

 ---